|

 friend/colleague who is considering getting

-with Macs.
-She also wants to know if she is
+that work with Macs.
+She also wants to know

-most widely used below.
-The web sites for each
+7 of the most widely used below.
+The web

 I'd recommend that anyone considering a new